jamesclarkson97/W5_weekend_hw_testing/testing_task_1.md

   total
   for card in cards
     total += card.value
-    # this return string is in the loop, so it will print every time.
+    # This return string is in the loop, so it will print every time.
 Also total should be an integer, so it needs a .to_s method.
 There is also no space after "of" in the string, so it would print, for example, "of2"
     return "You have a total of" + total end end